What’s new in Poland

 Kamal Ataturk

-Once again Poland was stood up by her allies.
+Once again, Poland was stood up by her allies.

-Our entire history is a squeeze between two, three and sometimes four powerful neighbors.
+Our entire history is a squeeze between two, three, and sometimes four powerful neighbors.
 One can see borders changing constantly.

 There are many criteria for a country to become an independent nation.
 One of them is an ability to control its borders.
-Our history shows validity of this point.
+Our history shows the validity of this point.
 Having a rich common history, strong cultural heritage and language and homogenous ethnicity is obviously not enough.
 One has to be able to defend itself.